-Holding a recognising quality assurance standard demonstrates a commitment to the provision of quality services
+Holding a recognised quality standard demonstrates a commitment to the provision of quality services.

 Funders, including the Legal Aid Agency, currently require or may require in the future, certification to the SQM to ensure that the service they fund meet minimum competence standards.